-Sum Across Columns in R – dplyr & base
+Sum Across Columns in R – with dplyr & base Functions

 In this blog post, we will learn how to sum across columns in R. Summing over columns can be a useful data analysis technique in various fields, including data science, psychology, and hearing science.
-Here, we will explore several examples of how to sum across columns in R, including summing across a matrix, multiple columns in a dataframe, and all columns or specific columns in a dataframe using the tidyverse packages.
+The post will show several examples of how to sum across columns in R, including summing across a matrix, multiple columns in a dataframe, and all columns or specific columns in a dataframe.
+We will use base R functions and some of the tidyverse packages.
 Whether you are new to R or an experienced user, the examples in this blog post will hopefully help you better understand how to summarize and analyze your data in R.

 How to sum columns in R